tronprotocol/documentation/TRX/Tron-http.md

 Parameters: None
 Return value：List of all exchanges

-/walletextension/gettransactionsfromthis
-Function：Query the list of transactions sent by an address
+/walletextension/gettransactionsfromthis(The new version will no longer be supported) Function：Query the list of transactions sent by an address
-demo: curl -X POST  http://127.0.0.1:8091/walletextension/gettransactionsfromthis -d '{"account" : {"address" : "41E552F6487585C2B58BC2C9BB4492BC1F17132CD0"}, "offset": 0, "limit": 10}'
+demo: curl -X POST  http://127.0.0.1:8091/walletextension/gettransactionsfromthis -d '{"account" : {"address" : "41E552F6487585C2B58BC2C9BB4492BC1F17132CD0"}, "offset": 0, "limit": 10,"startTime": 1546099200000, "endTime": 1552028828000}'
-Parameters：Address is the account address, converted to a hex string; offset is the index of the starting transaction; limit is the number of transactions expected to be returned
+Parameters：Address is the account address, converted to a hex string; offset is the index of the starting transaction,Can't be greater than 10000, otherwise an error; limit is the number of transactions expected to be returned;This value may be adjusted.
+If limit>50 or offset+limit>10000, adjust to limit<=50 and offset+limit<=10000, startTime: Start time; endTime: End time;
-Return value：Transactions list

-/walletextension/gettransactionstothis
+ get the transaction  from startTime to endTime] .
+If not set, the default  will gets the transaction in the last 7 days.
+Return value：Transactions list sort by  creation time, total: the maximum number of transactions for paging from startTime to endTime, rangeTotal:the total transactions from startTime to endTime.
+Remarks:This interface will no longer be available in the new version of the node.
+If you need this function, you can use the interface provided by the central node, 47.90.247 .237:8091/walletextension/gettransactionsfromthis,Reference getTransactionsFromThis

-Function：Query the list of transactions received by an address
+/walletextension/gettransactionstothis(The new version will no longer be supported) Function：Query the list of transactions received by an address
-demo: curl -X POST  http://127.0.0.1:8091/walletextension/gettransactionstothis -d '{"account" : {"address" : "41E552F6487585C2B58BC2C9BB4492BC1F17132CD0"}, "offset": 0, "limit": 10}'
+demo: curl -X POST  http://127.0.0.1:8091/walletextension/gettransactionstothis -d '{"account" :
+ {"address" : "41E552F6487585C2B58BC2C9BB4492BC1F17132CD0"}, "offset": 0, "limit": 10,"startTime": 1546099200000, "endTime": 1552028828000}'
-Parameters：Address is the account address, converted to a hex string; offset is the index of the starting transaction; limit is the number of transactions expected to be returned
+Parameters：Address is the account address, converted to a hex string; offset is the index of the starting transaction,Can't be greater than 10000, otherwise an error; limit is the number of transactions expected to be returned;This value may be adjusted.
+If limit>50 or
-Return value：Transactions list
+offset+limit>10000, adjust to limit<=50 and offset+limit<=10000, startTime: Start time; endTime:
+End time; get the transaction from startTime to endTime].
+If not set, the default  will gets the transaction in the last 7 days.Return value：Transactions list sort by  creation time, total: the maximum number of transactions for paging from startTime to endTime, rangeTotal:the total transactions from startTime to endTime.
+Return value：Transactions list sort by  creation time, total: the maximum number of transactions for paging from startTime to endTime, rangeTotal:the total transactions from startTime to endTime.
+Remarks:This interface will no longer be available in the new version of the node.
+If you need this function, you can use the interface provided by the central node, 47.90.247 .237:8091/walletextension/gettransactionstothis,Reference gettransactionstothis

 ```